 - A business entity’s registered agent can be a company officer, employee, or a third party such as the organization’s lawyer or service company.

-- Failure to keep a resident agent up to date can have a negative impact on a company
+- Failure to keep a resident agent up to date can harm a company

 Changing your registered agent in Delaware can be done in a step-by-step process.
 We can help you with that process and provide advice every step of the way.
-Get in touch with us if you need assistance updating your registered agent information or have any other questions about registering a company in Delaware.
-Thanks for reading!
+Get in touch with us via email@example.com if you need assistance updating your registered agent information or have any other questions about registering a company in Delaware.